 A course for the non-art student participating in the Mayterm trip to Europe.
-Approximately 20 days studying art and artists from antiquity to the present.
-Readings, journal-keeping and questions pertaining to site-specific works are required. (off campus study abroad course) Culture: Art.
+Approximately 20 days study art and artists from antiquity to the present.
+Readings, journal-keeping and questions pertaining to site-specific works are required.
+Off-campus study abroad course.
+Satisfies Culture: Art.
 Liberal Arts.